vincent-pmt/Udacity_AZMLND_CapstoneProject/README.md

-# Your Project Title Here
+# Udacity Capstone Project - Azure ML Engineer - Heart failure prediction

 The objective of the project was to utilize Azure's AutoML and Hyperdrive capabilities to train various models, identify the most efficient one, and then deploy it as a web service.
-The final step involved evaluating the service's endpoints to determine individuals at elevated risk of cardiovascular issues, which could be due to multiple risk factors including hypertension, diabetes, hyperlipidemia, or pre-existing conditions.
+The final step involved evaluating the service's endpoints to determine individuals at elevated risk of cardiovascular issues, which could be due to multiple risk factors including high blood pressure, diabetes or pre-existing conditions.
 This approach aimed to streamline the prediction process for high-risk cardiovascular conditions.

 ## Project Set Up and Installation
 The dataset has been downloaded from Kaggle and manually upload to Blogstorrage.